 - Mix the flour, baking powder, baking soda, and salt together in a small bowl and set aside.

 - In another medium-sized bowl, mix the melted butter, oil, and sugar.
-After they are well blended, add in the Greek yogurt, lemon juice, lemon zest, milk, and vanilla.
+After they are well blended, add the Greek yogurt, eggs, lemon juice, lemon zest, milk, and vanilla.

 - Combine the wet ingredients with the dry ingredients, making sure to only mix until it is combined together.
 Do not overmix.
 Fold in the strawberries.